 NDMU is committed to campus safety and security.
 On campus, landscaping and outdoor lighting are designed for safety and security.
 Sidewalks and building entrances are illuminated to provide well-lit travel, routes between buildings and parking lots.
-The Office of Public Safety, often in collaboration with the Offices of Student Life, Facilities, Title IX, and student organizations, routinely survey the campus grounds and buildings for lighting and other safety concerns.
-Working in conjunction with Facilities Management and Information Technology, the need for repairs are documented and submitted for prompt action.
+At least annually, the Office of Public Safety, in collaboration with the Offices of Student Life, Facilities, Title IX, and student organizations, survey the campus grounds and buildings for lighting and other safety concerns.
+Specific items and areas of concern are documented and submitted for prompt action to the Office of Facilities.

-We encourage community members to promptly report any security concern, including concerns about locking mechanism, lighting, or landscaping to the Office of Public Safety.
+We encourage community members to promptly report any security concern, including concerns about doors, windows, locking mechanisms, lighting, or landscaping to the Office of Public Safety.